Health & Nutrition

 The article goes on to mention that the excessively high concentrations of phytoestrogens used in glass-dish studies are probably not relevant to what actually occurs in the body.
 This is a fact that Weston Price has ignored, opting instead to use the results of in vitro studies as fuel for scare tactics.

 Southeast Asia has a very high population density, so it doesn't look like their high level of soy consumption is interfering with their fertility.
-IMO it would probably be prudent for a woman experiencing fertility issues to refrain from eating a lot of soy, but it doesn't seem to be an issue for most people.
+IMO it would probably be prudent for a woman experiencing fertility problems to refrain from eating a lot of soy, but it doesn't seem to be an issue for most people.

 Weston Price focuses a lot of attention on the horrors of genistein, a compound found in soybeans.
 The science article doesn't provide a short, convenient quote, but in essence says that very little genistein is actually absorbed, and the studies on genistein mostly used injections of it to bypass the normal metabolic pathway, which skewed the results.
 A professional panel "found little cause for concern about human exposure to genistein".